GHSVS-de/plg_system_characterscounterghsvs/README.md

 ## Why the revival of this plugin with Joomla 4
 ### Mainly: Preventing data loss of some fields after Joomla 3-4 migration

 - You are in a hurry?
-See headline [Quick guide for Joomla 3-4 migrations and basic purposes](#quick-guide-for-joomla-3-4-migrations-and-basic-purposes)
+See headline [Quick guide for Joomla 3-4 migrations for basic purposes](#quick-guide-for-joomla-3-4-migrations-for-basic-purposes)
 - After migration, all data entered in Joomla 3 is still in the database of Joomla 4.
-- However, data loss can occur for some fields when saving entries/items without adapting concerned data before.
+- - However, some fields may lose data if Joomla entries are saved without the affected data having been adjusted beforehand.
-- However, some data are not visible in full length in Joomla 4 backend.
+- - However, some data are not visible in full length in Joomla 4 backend.
 How to adapt them without searching in database?
-- However, some data can't be adapted or copied because not visible anymore in Joomla's backend.
-How to see them and decide if still needed without searching in database before you save the concerned entry?
+- - However, some data is no longer displayed at all.
+How to see them and decide if still needed without searching in database before you save the concerned Joomla entry?

 #### The idea behind it is